Are you looking for things to do in Guayaquil?

 I always recommend backpackers and travelers (no matter who you are) use World Nomads Insurance for fully comprehensive cover.

 If you are due to travel soon, you can get a Get A Free Quote by clicking the link or the image above and filling out your details – that way you’ll get instant cover from the exact date that you choose.

 On many occasions World Nomads has provided me with reliable insurance cover for travel in Latin America and the rest of the world.

 If backpacking in Ecuador, take a look at my backpacking resources list to help you decide what to carry with you.

 If you’re backpacking Ecuador and looking for more ideas on where to go, leave no stone unturned.

-Head over to my guide, which looks at some of the best places to visit in Ecuador while you’re here.
+Take a closer read of my guide, which looks at some of the best places to visit in Ecuador while you’re here.

 📌 Like this article?
 Pin it…